change: to cause to become different; alter; transform; a radical transmutation of one’s character or core nature.

 There are many references in the New Testament that teach this concept; I’ll let you look up those references for yourself.
 The life of a Jesus-believer is a continual, lifelong state of repentance, of changing our minds and attitudes.

 No Penance or Penitence!

 Repentance is never just a one-time act a person commits in order to be “saved”!
 It’s a lifelong process of changing our minds.
-Also, it does not mean “doing penance” for a period of time after we repent or continuing to be “penitent” for a period of time after we repent.
+Also, as I’ve already mentioned, it does not mean “doing penance” for a period of time after we repent or continuing to be “penitent” for a period of time after we repent.

 The concepts of Penance and Penitence are human-made traditions not found anywhere in the Bible!
 Oh, after we have repented of a particular sin, transgression, or wrongdoing, there may be a period of remorse or regret; there may be a time when we feel contrite; that’s pretty normal for most people; that’s okay.
 But, nowhere does the Bible teach there should be a volitional, intentional period of penance or penitence after we have repented (changed our minds) about something.
 So, go ahead and feel remorse or regret or contrition if you have sinned and repented of it.
 But, don’t feel there has to be a time of penance or penitence to make your repentance “stick;” that’s simply not taught anywhere in the Bible.